Hinnerup railway station

 Hinnerup station is a railway station serving the railway town of Hinnerup in East Jutland, Denmark.

 The station is located on the Aarhus-Randers Line from Aarhus to Randers.
 It offers direct regional train services to Aarhus and Struer.
-The train services are operated by Arriva.
+The train services are operated by GoCollective.

 History

 Hinnerup station was opened in 1862 with the opening of the Aarhus-Randers railway line from Aarhus to Randers.
 It was closed in 1979, but the station reopened in 1994.

 Operations

-The train services are operated by Arriva.
 The station offers direct regional train services to Aarhus and Struer.
+The train services are operated by GoCollective.